-You've pushed through the crowds in Rome, Venice and Florence.
-You've stumbled along the deteriorating trails of the Cinque Terre.
+Why consider Basilicata?
+If you've already pushed through the crowds in Rome, Venice and Florence and stumbled along the deteriorating trails of the Cinque Terre you might be ready for an expansion of your definition of Italy.
 Are you ready for something completely different?
 Is it time to push into the shadows and visit Basilicata?

 Yes, the picture above depicts the camelion cornerstone of Basilicata, everybody's favorite cave city Matera.
 Once a hardscrabble depression in the earth pockmarked with dwellings painstakingly chiseled out of soft rock where people lived under appaulling conditions of poverty and starvation, the town has now become a sought-out experience for folks with ample disposable income and a romantic notion of the joys of living underground.